April 22, 2019

 Apparently, Judge Alsup was looking for the trainer, the injury, the drug, where the game was played how the drug was administered.
 And then how the particular incident led to his medication injuries later in life.
 Such is post–Twombly life in federal court, I suppose, since it seems exponentially more difficult to plead with the level of particularity some judges demand to advance from possible to plausible.

 While I could be wrong, it seems unlikely that the attorneys will appeal Dent, yet again.
+UPDATE: In this instance, I was wrong.
+Dent has appealed to the Ninth Circuit a second time.
+Opening briefs are due on August 22.
 This case represents the litigation risk for attorneys working on a contingency fee basis.
 The two cases have involved numerous filings over the course of five years, including six 90+ page complaints and amended complaints and a barrage of pretrial motion responses.
 The Evans lawsuit obtained substantial discovery which is one of the more expensive elements of a case, in which documents must be produced or reviewed by the thousands.
 Meanwhile, depositions are taking place in which attorneys must often fly to a distant location in order to avoid inconveniencing the witness, and experts charging between $1,000 and $2,000 per hour must be consulted.

 Costs to plaintiffs attorneys in the NHL Concussion injury litigation, which produced a similar amount of discovery, was estimated at $4 million in attorney expenses.
 That’s a lot of time and money to lose without recovering a single dime.
 Sadly, for all the work invested, the players are still living with their injuries with no expectation of financial relief.